Who Many Oz In A Gallon

 Tip 1: Use Reliable Measuring Tools

 Accuracy starts with using the right tools.
 Invest in high-quality measuring cups and spoons that are clearly marked with fluid ounce measurements.
-Glass measuring cups are excellent for liquids because they allow you to see the liquid level clearly.
+Even so, glass measuring cups are excellent for liquids because they allow you to see the liquid level clearly.
 For smaller volumes, use measuring spoons with accurate markings.

 It’s also important to calibrate your measuring tools periodically.
 Over time, the markings on plastic or metal measuring cups can fade or become inaccurate due to wear and tear.
 Regularly check your measuring tools against a known standard, such as a calibrated measuring cylinder, to ensure they are still providing accurate measurements.